drbawb/stram/README.md

   - An RTMP source, `ffmpeg` or `OBS` work well.
   - If this HLS server is on another origin you will need to setup CORS headers in the `nginx` configuraiton

+API usage:

+- Call `POST /api/twitch_token/<user id>`
+  - `Accept: application/json`
+  - `Authorization: <BOTMAIN_API_KEY>`
+  - This will create an entry in the `twitch_tokens` table for the provided twitch user ID.
+The next time that user logs in this table will be used to find a suitable one time token.
+If no such token is found the subscription is processed as normal.